Picovoice/speech-to-text-benchmark/README.md

 To obtain these results, we ran the benchmark across the entire LibriSpeech test-clean dataset and recorded the processing time.
 The measurement is carried out on an Ubuntu 22.04 machine with AMD CPU (`AMD Ryzen 9 5900X (12) @ 3.70GHz`), 64 GB of RAM, and NVMe storage, using 10 cores simultaneously.
 We omit Whisper Large from this benchmark.
-Picovoice engine results are obtained with the configuration of `--pv-device cpu:16` and `--num-workers 1`.
+Picovoice engine results are obtained with `--pv-device cpu:1`.

 ![](results/plots/cpu_usage_comparison.png)